-On time price reviews will ensure that utilities recover its costs from rates and will need to rely less on government support.
+When conducted on time, price reviews will ensure that utilities recover its costs from rates and will need to rely less on financial support from the government.
 Also, the establishment of new rates including lifeline tariffs, will help address affordability for low-income customers, which lessens the burden of government financing same.
-Government revenues can then be redirected into other sectors of the economy that may bring about increased growth and development.
+Ultimately, government revenues can then be redirected into other sectors of the economy that may bring about increased growth and development.